ALaurian/Marionette-Framework/README.md

 2. Open the solution file in your preferred IDE.

-3. In the `Data` folder, edit the `Config.xlsx` file to set the required configuration settings for your workflow.
+3. In the `Data` folder, edit the `Config.json` file to set the required configuration settings for your workflow.

-4. In the `Data` folder, edit the `Settings.json` file to set the required sensitive data, such as the login credentials for the database and the transaction data type.
+4. In the `Data` folder, edit the `FrameworkSettings.json` file to set the required sensitive data, such as the login credentials for the database and the transaction data type.

 5. In the `QueueItemTemplate.json` file, define the structure of your SQL database to implement the queue item object.